mbh1620/Car-Telemetry-Receive-Server/README.md

 The table below shows what data will be shown on the graphs

+# Desktop Application

+To install the Desktop Application go to releases and download 'Telemetry.app'.
+Move to desktop and right click and open.
+To allow data to be seen on graphs make sure that the server is running on the Raspberry pi.

+# IOS Application

 |   Sensors                     |   datatype    |   graph added  |
 |-------------------------------|---------------|----------------|